nicholasadamou/set-me-up/README.md

 #### [web](.dotfiles/tag-smu/modules/web)

-Installs [nodenv](https://github.com/nodenv/nodenv) for version management, `npm` comes with node for package management. node8 and node10 are installed using `nodenv`. node10 will be defined as global version.
+Installs [nodenv](https://github.com/nodenv/nodenv) for version management, `npm` comes with node for package management. `node8` and `node10` are installed using `nodenv`. `node10` will be defined as the global version.

-When the terminal module is used the node installation will work-out-of-the-box as the required `nodenv` code is already in place.
+When the terminal module is used, the `node` installation will work-out-of-the-box because the required `nodenv` code is already in place.

 ### Other components

 #### [The smu script](smu)

 The `smu` script is wrapped with auto-generated [argbash.io](https://argbash.io/) code.
-It aims to make the usage of `set-me-up` as pleasant as possible.
+It aims to make the use of `set-me-up` as pleasant as possible.
-It runs the given modules by sourcing the appropriate script and ensuring a few constraints: always run the base module and prioritize the macOS update to the beginning of the list.
+It runs the given modules by sourcing the appropriate scripts and ensuring a few constraints: always run the base module and prioritize the Mac OS update to the beginning of the list.

 #### [update.sh](.dotfiles/tag-smu/modules/update.sh)